The pandemic ruined one musical’s debut plans. Not for long

 “It gave me a community during that time and I really clung to it.
 It was sort of a life raft for me,” said Landes.
 “I was just so happy to have something to hope for and something to do.”

-Landes estimates she’s written 35 songs for the show — originally conceived eight years ago as a song cycle — over the years.
+Landes estimates she’s written 35 songs for the show — originally conceived eight years ago — over the years.
 The final mix thrillingly veers from folk to choral, power ballads and anthems.

 The story of “Row” isn’t finished.
 The Williamstown Theatre Festival plans to stage it in front of an audience this summer — outdoors and across the street from the venue where it was to debut the year before.